learn-co-students/atl-web-060319/13-intro-to-forms/README.md

 ## Waking Up

 * If we visit routes defining `@books` and `@book`, can we see both vars?
   * How can we explain this behavior?
-  * Is there a way we can _visually_ see this happening?
+How can we debug / see it?s
 * Let's add a new route for `get '/books/new'`.
 Why can't we get to that page?

 ### More behavior - CRUD